antimof/UxPlay/README.txt

 where `<guid>` specifies an available audio device by its GUID, which can be found using "`gst-device-monitor-1.0 Audio`": `<guid>` has a form like `\{0.0.0.00000000\}.\{98e35b2b-8eba-412e-b840-fd2c2492cf44\}`.
 If "`device`" is not specified, the default audio device is used.
-The executable uxplay.exe can also be run without the MSYS2 environment (using the Windows Terminal, with `C:\msys64\mingw64\bin\uxplay`).

 If you wish to specify the videosink using the `-vs <videosink>` option, some choices for `<videosink>` are `d3d11videosink`, `d3dvideosink`, `glimagesink`, `gtksink`.
-You can get the ability to toggle into and out of fullscreen mode using the Alt-Enter key combination with
+With Direct3D 11.0 or greater, you can get the ability to toggle into and out of fullscreen mode using the Alt-Enter key combination with option

-    uxplay -vs "d3d11videosink fullscreen-toggle-mode=alt-enter"
+`-vs "d3d11videosink fullscreen-toggle-mode=alt-enter"`.
+For
+convenience, this option will always be set if "`-vs d3d11videosink`" is used.

+The executable uxplay.exe can also be run without the MSYS2 environment, in the Windows Terminal, with `C:\msys64\mingw64\bin\uxplay`.

 # Usage